FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 End payload
 ~~~~~~~~~~~~~~

-Under the menu bar of "Initial - Base - Payload", click "End payload" to enter the end load interface.
+Under the menu bar of "Initial" -> "Base" -> "Payload", click "End payload" to enter the end load interface.

 When configuring the end load, please enter the mass of the end tool used and the corresponding center of mass coordinates into the "Load mass" and "Load mass center coordinates X, Y and Z" input boxes and apply.